Hinarere Taputu: Miss France 2015

-On 29 June 2014, she went on to be crowned Miss Tahiti 2014 in Papeete and received the right to represent Tahiti in Miss France 2015.
-She placed as first runner up at the Miss France 2015.
-She is the third consecutive 1st Runner-Up from Tahiti.
+On 29 June 2014, she was crowned Miss Tahiti 2014 in Papeete and received the right to represent Tahiti at the Miss France 2015 competition.
+She placed as first runner up at the Miss France 2015, becoming the third consecutive 1st Runner-Up from Tahiti.

 Miss World 2015

 As Miss World France 2015, Taputu competed at the Miss World 2015 where she made the top 11.
 She placed in the Top 24 of the Miss World Sport special event challenge as a member of the Blue Team.